tytydraco/meow/README.md

 VIDEO=0                 # or 1 to use video format
 ```

-* Execute puller.sh
+* `./meow.sh`, optionally specifying a starting directory (defaults to CWD)

 # Debugging
-* If you see "invalid audio format specified", make sure your config file has the proper line endings for your system (LF recommended)
+* If you see "invalid audio format specified", make sure your config file has the proper line endings for your system (LF on Unix, CRLF on Windows)

 # Features
-- Auto-updating puller scipt
+- Self-updating puller scipt
 - Generates archives for existing tracks
 - Low-profile
-- Cleanup included
+- Portable
+- Cleans up after itself